Justin Turner Player Props: Red Sox vs. Marlins

-On Tuesday, Justin Turner (.610 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:10 PM ET.
+Justin Turner -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the Miami Marlins, with Braxton Garrett on the hill, on June 28 at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the White Sox.
+In his previous appearance, he went 1-for-4 with a double against the Marlins.

 Justin Turner Game Info & Props vs. the Marlins